A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Error estimates

 and

 where again $l_q,l_y\in [0,k]$.
 For the case $k=1$ and $u\in H^{1/2}(\Omega)$ we for $l_y=l_q=0$ then get the estimate

 together with a stability estimate for $\bq_h$.
 It is then possible to replace the estimate \eqref{L2est} in our convergence discussion by that of \eqref{L2-est-alternativ}.
 Moreover, only $\bq\in H^{l_q}(\Omega)\cap H(div,\Omega)$ is required.
 However, in the case $k=1$ estimates \eqref{y-detail}-\eqref{q-detail} do not deliver improved error estimates for the errors in optimal control and state, since the regularity of the adjoint variables obtained for $s\in [\frac{1}{2},\frac{3}{2})$ from Theorem \ref{thm:higher_reg} does not contribute to improved convergence order in the case $k=1$.
-This only would pay off for $k\ge 2$, compare also the case $k\ge 1$ of \cite{WGong_WHu_MMateos_JSingler_XZhang_YZhang_2018} which would relate to the case $k\ge 2$ of our setting.
-We leave it to the interested reader to inspect the details. \end{remark}
+This would only pay off for $k\ge 2$, compare also with the case $k\ge 1$ of \cite{WGong_WHu_MMateos_JSingler_XZhang_YZhang_2018} which would relate to the case $k\ge 2$ of our setting.
+We leave it to the interested reader to inspect the details. \end{remark} \z{To conclude, for both control discretization strategies in the case $k=1$, we only obtain convergence estimates with leading factor $h^{1/2}$, so that the variational discretization concept in fact simplifies the numerical analysis, but does not lead to improved convergence estimates, as it is frequently observed in PDE-constrained optimization \cite[Chapter 3]{MHinze_RPinnau_MUlbrich_SUlbrich_2009a}.}